Yiewsley: Diversification of industry from the mid-1800s

-By the middle of the 19th century, brick production and flour milling were Yiewsley's main industries; However, new industry was beginning to develop.
-The Victoria oil mills near Colham Wharf was established before 1855.
-In 1865 it was owned by Walter Graham & Co and was producing linseed cake.
-A chemical works owned by Alfred White and Sons in 1890 was established by 1864 in the south of the Parish.
-The Hillingdon Varnish works, situated to the west of Iron Bridge Road had been established by 1868.
+By the middle of the 19th century, brick production and flour milling were Yiewsley's main industries; however, new industry was beginning to develop.
+The Victoria oil mills near Colham Wharf were established before 1855.
+In 1865 the works were owned by Walter Graham & Co, producing linseed cake.
+A chemical works owned by Alfred White and Sons in 1890 was established by 1864 in the south of the parish.
+The Hillingdon Varnish works, situated to the west of Iron Bridge Road, had been established by 1868.
 In June 1890 it was owned by Messrs Wilkinson, Heyward and Clark.
-In 1874 W. Gillespie & Co were manufacturing engines and boilers at the Foundry and Engineering Works and in 1875 horizontal condensing engines were being made by Edwin Philip Bastin & Company at the Alliance Engine Works.
-In 1880 Edward Stewart & Co operated the West Drayton cement works and in 1890 the Electrical Engineering Corporation was making electrical equipment and Dynamos.
-An Indian rubber mill had been established by 1894 on Trout Road, in 1900 it was owned J.E Hopkinson & Co.
+In 1874 W. Gillespie & Co. were manufacturing engines and boilers at the Foundry and Engineering Works, and in 1875 horizontal condensing engines were being made by Edwin Philip Bastin & Company at the Alliance Engine Works.
+In 1880 Edward Stewart & Co. operated the West Drayton cement works, and in 1890 the Electrical Engineering Corporation was making electrical equipment and dynamos.
+An India-rubber mill had been established by 1894 on Trout Road; in 1900 it was owned J. E. Hopkinson & Co.
 In 1898 the Padcroft Saw Mills were being operated by John A. Holland.
-By 1900 the Rotary Photographic Company was established opposite Lower Colham Mill, and in 1903 the Power Plant Co was established, producing helical gears and couplings.
-In the First World War they supplied steam turbines for the Royal Navy.
-In 1913 the Steam Fittings Company Limited in Horton Road was producing ‘steam traps’ to be used in Navy vessels.
+By 1900 the Rotary Photographic Company was established opposite Lower Colham Mill, and in 1903 the Power Plant Co. was established, producing helical gears and couplings.
+In 1913 the Steam Fittings Company Ltd in Horton Road was producing steam traps to be used in navy vessels.
 The company changed its name to the Drayton Regulator and Instrument Company in 1926.
-Also by 1913 printing works had been established on Tavistock Road and Horton Bridge Road.
-In 1916 C.J.
-Culliford & Co operated the Lithographic Printing Works.
-Also in 1916 the Onslow Cotton Mill was established on Trout Road.
+Also by 1913, printing works had been established on Tavistock Road and Horton Bridge Road.
+In 1916 C. J. Culliford & Son operated the Lithographic Printing Works.
+Also in 1916, the Onslow Cotton Mill was established on Trout Road.
 In late 1917 The West Drayton Glass Works was founded on Horton Road.
-In 1918 Frederick Bird & Co of the West Drayton Engineering Works also on Horton Road had been manufacturing engineering products to the Army and Navy as part of the war effort.
-Government contracts were also given to Squire & Son to produce glycerine and Messrs Sabey for the supply of gravel.
-In 1919 The Anglo-Swiss Screw Company was established on Trout Road, the same year as the S.C.
-Johnson & Son wax company opened their factory on the site of Colham Wharf.
+In 1918 Frederick Bird & Co. of the West Drayton Engineering Works, also on Horton Road, had been manufacturing engineering products to the army and navy as part of the war effort.
+Government contracts were also given to Squire & Son to produce glycerine, and Messrs Sabey for the supply of gravel.
+In 1919 The Anglo-Swiss Screw Company was established on Trout Road, the same year as the S. C. Johnson & Son wax company opened their factory on the site of Colham Wharf.